section-engineering-education/engineering-education/cv_lines.md

 So far we have our Hough space matrix that has peaks where the lines are.
 All we need to do is to extract the lines from this matrix; easier said than done.

-The most accurate way to do this would be to use gradient ascent.
+The most accurate way to do this would be to use [gradient ascent](https://en.wikipedia.org/wiki/Gradient_descent).
 However, for a demo, it is good enough to just pick the spots with the most votes and filter out similar lines.
-Regardless, the complexity of the Hough transform is $O(n^2)$ because we have to run the hough transform for each pixel <!-- this doesn't really add anything -->
+Regardless, the complexity of the Hough transform is $O(n^2)$ because we have to run the hough transform for each pixel. <!-- this doesn't really add anything -->

 Ones we found a peak, which is just a $(\theta, \rho)$ point in hough space we can convert it into a line in images space, and then we are done.
 We have successfully found a line.
+I also draw the lines on the images to make it more clear what lines we found.

 <!-- code: ??? -->